Do you ever feel like you’re never not SUPER busy?

 That’s not just busy.
 That is burnt.
 Out.

-In my 10+ years as a yoga teacher and wellness business coach, in creating my 4 Pillars of Happiness method it seemed like some clients needed something first – before they can think about realising their vision.
+In my 14+ years as a yoga teacher and wellness business coach, in creating my 4 Pillars of Happiness method it seemed like some clients needed something first – before they could think about realising their vision.
 Lots of people were asking for practices to reconnect and ground themselves and essentially recover from various unrecognised stages of burnout.
-So if that’s your jam then keep an eye on this up coming content – it’s an insight into the Burnout Recovery Yoga system designed to help you bounce back from burnout for good.
+So if that’s your jam then keep an eye on this upcoming content – it’s an insight into the Burnout Recovery Yoga system designed to help you bounce back from burnout for good.

 Now, it’s all very exciting because I’m beginning to take things digital, so you can apply it wherever you are.
 This modality is holistic and focuses on lifestyle habits, mindset as well as embodied practices like yoga asana (poses) and pranayama (breathwork).